thosangs/dbt_incremental_agg/README.md

 make up
 ```

-This starts both the dbt container (with DuckDB embedded) and the marimo visualization notebook.
+This starts the dbt container (with DuckDB embedded), the marimo visualization notebook, and the dbt docs server.
 It creates runtime directories and generates store transaction data.
 No external services needed!

 - **dbt + DuckDB**: Available in the `dbt` container
 - **Marimo visualization**: Available at http://localhost:8080 📊
+- **dbt documentation**: Available at http://localhost:8081 📚

 4. **Run a demo**